 A Guide to Winter Pool Covers

 So, the swimming season has come to an end, and you’re ready to winterise your pool?
 One of your top priorities should be finding the right winter pool cover.
-This is a vital barrier between your pool and the elements, so we recommended investing in good quality kit that you know is going to last.
+A high-quality winter pool cover protects your pool from debris, temperature drops, and harsh weather conditions, making reopening your pool in the spring far easier.

 What is a Winter Pool Cover?

-Winter covers are opaque to ensure sunlight cannot penetrate and encourage algae or bacteria growth.
-Most winter covers you’ll come across are made from a tightly woven mesh – this blocks anything unwelcome from entering the pool while ensuring harmless rainwater can pass through.
+Most winter covers you’ll come across are made from a tightly woven mesh – this blocks anything unwelcome from entering the pool, while ensuring harmless rainwater can pass through.

-Our winter pool covers are made from a durable polypropylene material.
+Our winter pool covers are made from a durable, high-quality polypropylene material.

 What's the Difference Between a Summer Pool Cover and a Winter Pool Cover?

 You might be tempted to see if you can get away with just buying one cover for all year round.
 However, summer and winter covers are designed with different primary purposes in mind.
-While both aim to protect your pool from debris, regular covers for use in the swimming season are more concerned with heat retention and perhaps even solar gains, while winter covers are specifically intended to cover pools that have been closed for the season, prioritising security and durability.
+While both aim to protect your pool from debris, regular covers are mostly designed to retain heat and reduce water evaporation.
+Winter pool covers, however, are made from heavy-duty materials to withstand harsh weather and block sunlight, keeping the pool clean and algae-free through the colder months.

 A criss cross pool cover